privacyidea/simplesamlphp-module-privacyidea/docs/privacyidea.md

         /**
          * Set preferredTokenType to your favourite token type.
-         * If the choosen token is triggered, it will be used to authenticate directly
+         * If the chosen token is triggered, it will be used to authenticate directly
          * without having to press the button for the type.
-         * Possible values are: push, webauthn or u2f.
+         * Possible values are: otp, push, webauthn or u2f.
-         * When left empty, defaults to showing an input field for OTPs.
          * Optional.
+Default is otp.
          */
         'preferredTokenType' => '',